sr-murthy/fsrapiclient/docs/index.rst

 fsrapiclient
 ============

-A lightweight Python client library and package for the UK `Financial Services Register (FS Register) <https://register.fca.org.uk/s/>`_ `RESTful API <https://register.fca.org.uk/Developer/s/>`_.
+A lightweight Python client library and package for the UK `Financial Services Register <https://register.fca.org.uk/s/>`_ `RESTful API <https://register.fca.org.uk/Developer/s/>`_.

-The FS Register is a **public** database of all firms, individuals, funds, and other entities, that are either currently, or have been previously, authorised and/or regulated by the UK `Financial Conduct Authority (FCA) <https://www.fca.org.uk>`_ and/or the `Prudential Regulation Authority (PRA) <http://bankofengland.co.uk/pra>`_.
+The Financial Services Register, or FS Register, is a **public** database of all firms, individuals, funds, and other entities, that are either currently, or have been previously, authorised and/or regulated by the UK `Financial Conduct Authority (FCA) <https://www.fca.org.uk>`_ and/or the `Prudential Regulation Authority (PRA) <http://bankofengland.co.uk/pra>`_.

 .. note::